FL STUDIO BASICS

 We also recommend you watch the FL Studio | Getting Started YouTube playlist.

-- Instruments - Instruments make the sounds used in a song and are loaded in the Channel Window.
+- Instruments - Instrument plugins make the sounds used in a song and are loaded in the Channel Rack.
 In the

 - There are several ways to load a new instrument:

-- Add a new instrument channel - Use the Channels Menu > Add One > menu.
+- Add menu - Use the Add menu.